Acadian Asset Management LLC Sells 2,933 Shares of Xenia Hotels & Resorts, Inc. (NYSE:XHR)

 In related news, insider Atish Shah sold 18,000 shares of the company’s stock in a transaction on Tuesday, November 24th.
 The shares were sold at an average price of $14.55, for a total transaction of $261,900.00.
 Also, insider Joseph T. Johnson sold 20,000 shares of the company’s stock in a transaction on Monday, October 12th.
 The stock was sold at an average price of $9.49, for a total transaction of $189,800.00.
 Following the transaction, the insider now owns 67,020 shares of the company’s stock, valued at approximately $636,019.80.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.90% of the company’s stock.

 Several research firms have recently weighed in on XHR.
-Morgan Stanley raised shares of Xenia Hotels & Resorts from an “underweight” rating to an “equal weight” rating and boosted their price objective for the company from $7.00 to $8.00 in a report on Tuesday, October 27th.
 Wells Fargo & Company boosted their price objective on shares of Xenia Hotels & Resorts from $9.25 to $12.50 and gave the company an “equal weight” rating in a report on Monday, November 16th.
 Jefferies Financial Group raised shares of Xenia Hotels & Resorts from a “hold” rating to a “buy” rating and upped their target price for the company from $9.00 to $18.00 in a report on Monday, November 23rd.
+Morgan Stanley raised shares of Xenia Hotels & Resorts from an “underweight” rating to an “equal weight” rating and upped their target price for the company from $7.00 to $8.00 in a report on Tuesday, October 27th.
 B. Riley cut shares of Xenia Hotels & Resorts from a “buy” rating to a “neutral” rating and upped their target price for the company from $10.00 to $14.00 in a report on Wednesday, December 2nd.
 Finally, ValuEngine raised shares of Xenia Hotels & Resorts from a “buy” rating to a “strong-buy” rating in a report on Friday, October 23rd.
 One equities research analyst has rated the stock with a sell rating, five have issued a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
 The stock currently has an average rating of “Hold” and a consensus target price of $15.29.

 About Xenia Hotels & Resorts